rlabrecque/rl-diablo-2-hack/README.md

 It's split into 3 packages:

-- *rld2hack* a DLL library that provides memory viewing, function execution, and function hooking.
+- **rld2hack** a DLL library that provides memory viewing, function execution, and function hooking.
-- *rlinjector* a simple DLL injector application to inject rld2hack.dll into Diablo 2's Game.exe.
+- **rlinjector** a simple DLL injector application to inject rld2hack.dll into Diablo 2's Game.exe.
-- *rlwindows* a hacky library wrapper around Win32 API calls.
+- **rlwindows** a hacky library wrapper around Win32 API calls.

-Note this project supports Windows only.
+Note this project supports Windows only using the nightly-i686-pc-windows-msvc toolchain/target due to the detour library.
 Currently supports Diablo 2 LOD patch 1.14d.

 ## Building